delthas/libsilence-java/README.md

 | **TSM**     | `encryptText()` `Message.Text`       | Encrypted text message sent when a secure session is established     |
 | **TSE**     | `encryptSessionEnd()` `Message.SessionEnd`       | Message sent for ending a secure session (you must not respond to this message)      |

+In addition to these text messages (sent as SMS), Silence supports sending and receiving encrypted multimedia messages (sent as MMS).
+These messages do not carry any session key init/response/end meaning and can only be used after a session is established.

 ## Quick example

 All calls are made through a `Silence` object, which should be saved and loaded every time it is used, since it stores state about the secure sessions (like public and private keys).

-The `Message` classes represent incoming encrypted messages.
+The `Message` classes represent incoming encrypted text messages.

 `libsilence-java` needs to store state for each session, so you must provide a String `address` for all `encrypt*` and `decrypt` calls, so that Silence knows which session the message corresponds to.
 In the case of the Silence Android app, the addresses are always phone numbers, but you could use whatever identifier you want.
 It will only be used as a (case-sensitive) hashmap key.